ksjadon/CoreJavaAlgosAndCode/README.md

 		return blocksize;
 	}

-#// Below method will return the size of read line in bytes from file.
+-->Below method will return the size of read line in bytes from file.

-#// public static long sizeOfTheReadLine(String s) {
+public static long sizeOfTheReadLine(String s) {

 		int objHeader = 16;
 		int arrayHeader = 24;